Sup2point0/Assort/Yu-Gi-Oh/decks/dryconix.md

 This shouldn’t be that hard to beat, but it is.
 Y’know what, returning to the original Ritual Monsters works wonderfully – Draconids and Quadrantids keep pressure on them by clearing their Spell/Traps each turn, and Odd-Eyes Gravity Dragon really hurts since they combo so much.

 ### Mathmech
 I also play Mathmech myself, so I’m really familiar with how it works.
 And it can be really dangerous if we’re uncareful.
-Luckily skipping their Main Phase 1 with Amorphactor Pain neutralyzes the threat of an OTK, and if they don’t read and overlay into Alembertian or Laplacian while it’s on the field then things will be much more difficult for them.
+Luckily skipping their Main Phase 1 with Amorphactor Pain neutralises the threat of an OTK, and if they don’t read and overlay into Alembertian or Laplacian while it’s on the field then things will be much more difficult for them.

 If they go first and drop Superfactorial early, then counterplay is really quite difficult with the resource rip and negate.
 Draconids is probably the most effective here, to remove materials before they can Synchro into Final Sigma or Link into Accesscode.

 ### Pendulum Magician
-Never did I think I would hate such a cool deck (since I absolutely loved Yuya’s deck in Arc-V), but the endboards it cryzes are really, really toxic, and literally none of the cards are actually archetypical.
+Never did I think I would hate such a cool deck (since I absolutely loved Yuya’s deck in Arc-V), but the endboards it creates are really, really toxic, and literally none of the cards are actually archetypical.
 Apollousa is enough to kill Drytron, but a Baronne de Fleur, Hope Harbinger, Borreload Savage Dragon, *and* Time Pendulumgraph too?
 Even if I draw Forbidden Droplet, it’ll cripple my Hand, and I don’t run Dark Ruler No More anymore.

 ### Runick
 Honestly makes me want to crawl up and die.
 Whenever I face this, the race is on to grab Chaos MAX Dragon before they banish it, since just like with Labrynth, it’s an insta-win.
 It feels *soo* good crashing into a Hugin to deal perfectly 8000 damage.
 Unless they have Skill Drain... and they probably do.
 In which case, Quadrantids is our only good option, since whenever they destroy it it’ll bring back more Drytrons, hopefully to attack directly.
 Unless they have There Can Be Only One.
 Oh my days.
 What an absolute pain.
 And Dimensional Fissure.
 ALL the floodgates.